cozodb/cozo/README.md

 ## Teasers

 We have stored in our database a relation containing air travel routes.
-The following uses joins to find airports reachable by one stop from Frankfurt Airport (FRA), the busiest airport in the world:
+The following query uses joins to find airports reachable by one stop from Frankfurt Airport (FRA), the busiest airport in the world:

 ```
 ?[destination] := :route{src: 'FRA', dst: stop},